 The ACT Writing section is the only optional part of the ACT.
 However, optional does not mean unnecessary.
-A number of colleges do require it to be included with the rest of your ACT scores as part of their application process (if you want to check if your dream school is one of them, you can use the ACT’s own College Writing Test Requirements search tool to find out).
+A number of colleges do require it to be included with the rest of your ACT scores as part of their application process.
 If any of the schools you’re considering require you to take the ACT Writing Section, you definitely need to know what constitutes a good ACT Writing Score.

 Start improving your ACT writing score (and everything else) today with Magoosh!

 The ACT Essay is scored from 1-6 in four categories by two graders.
 This gives you four scores from 2-12.
 You then receive a final ACT Essay score from 2-12 that is the average of these four scores.
 This is the score you will be reporting to colleges.
 For more detail on how the essay is scored, make sure you check out Rachel’s article on ACT Essay scores.

 Here’s the breakdown for ACT essay scores and percentiles for the 2020-2021 reporting period:

 As you can see from this table, the mean, or average, score on the ACT Writing section is 6.
 It’s a good idea to aim for at least the 75th percentile, so in this case a good ACT writing score would be an 8 or above.
 A 9 or above would put you in the 96th percentile, which is great!